Online meat seller carves a niche among carnivores in Japan

 While thinking of ways to cook it, she found her spirits lifting, eventually leading her to open Oniku Japan the following year.

-“The power and beauty of a block of meat moved me,” Katane said.
+“The power and beauty of a block of meat shook my heart,” Katane said.

 She hopes many people in Japan will see the advantage of purchasing meat in bulk and slicing and cooking it to their liking, as they spend more time at home amid the pandemic.